 After the first interest rate hike, CBC’s The National invited me to do a live Q&A with Jacqueline Hansen where I answered dozens of personal finance questions on Facebook.
 My advice is very relevant in our rising rate environment.
 Yes, go watch.

-What the heck is a rate hike?
+What the heck is an interest rate hike?

 The Overnight Rate or Key Rate or Benchmark Rate is what banks use to charge each other money.
 When this rate goes up the big banks typically raise their prime rates and pass the expense on to consumers — a move that will increase the cost of variable-rate mortgages and other loans tied to the benchmark rate.